 By all means recognize the person who made the referral when you talk to the person referred.
 You can’t just call, though, and say, “Joe tells me you need my services.
 Let me know when you’re ready to come see me.”

 A referral gives you a golden opportunity, but good follow up is still crucial.
 Do you have routines in place to educate and nurture these special leads, and does your entire staff know these routines?

 If you look in the center of the Circle of Success, you’ll notice both CRM and communications.
 Get that referral entered in your CRM software pronto and then use it to set up a progression of communications with her.
 This is often called drip marketing.
 We prefer to call it nurture marketing to help stay "top of mind".
 (No one likes a drip!)

-Swiftpage is an email tool that integrates with ACT! or SalesLogix CRM to carry out these nurture communications.
+Marketing Creatio is an integrated marketing automation tool that comes with the Creatio CRM platform to carry out these nurture communications.
 You can set up several templates and then schedule in advance to send emails with information to one or many prospects interested in the same thing.
-Then Swiftpage allows you to track their responses—what they open, where they click through—so you can gauge their interests.
+Then Creatio allows you to track their responses—what they open, where they click through—so you can gauge their interests.

 Another way to show a referred prospect that they are special is to offer them some of your inbound marketing content.
 Can you provide an online demo at their convenience?
 Or invite them to a video conference.

 And by all means, don’t neglect the handwritten note.
 Nothing can replace that personal touch.
 Send one to the person referred to you as well as the person making the referral.